 Dr. Deena Hinshaw said wearing a mask can help limit the spread of the coronavirus, and should be done alongside other health measures including good hand hygiene, physical distancing and staying home when sick.

-Here’s a look at the mandatory mask rules broken down by region (as they were known as of July 31):
+Here’s a look at the mandatory mask rules broken down by region:

 Effective Aug.
-1, masks or face coverings will be mandatory in all public indoor spaces, on public transit and vehicles for hire.
+1, masks or face coverings became mandatory in all public indoor spaces, on public transit and vehicles for hire.
 This applies to all indoor public spaces such as retail stores, grocery stores, entertainment venues, recreation centres, restaurants and transit stations.

 Face coverings can be removed when eating or drinking in a designated seating area, when taking part in a religious or spiritual ceremony or when engaged in water activities or physical exercise.